lullaby6/html-fetch.js/README.md

 </html-c>
 ```

-{children} will be replaced by the content of the html-c tag
+In your `HeaderLayout.html` file, use `{children}` to specify where the embedded content should appear:

 ```html
 <!-- components -> layouts -> HeaderLayout.html -->